aquaspy/AquaStar/README.md

-# AqLiteElectron
+# AqLite2
 A simple Electron launcher using @133spider swf file for launching AQW.

 ## Why?

 Sadly, I know that it is against the TOS to use third party launchers.
-As long I like AE and AQW, I think that their game needs some of the quality of life improvements in AQLITE
+As long I like AE and AQW, I think that their game needs some of the quality of life improvements in AqLite
 For example, farming diamonds of Nulgath in /join evilwarnul is very painful if you don't want to accept Archfiend's Favor neither Dage's favor.
 The drops appear in the whole screen, lags a lot and makes the experience of farming a lot worse.

 I also love linux, so I decided to create a native launcher for it.

 ## Is it safe?